ltk84/QuanLyKhuCachLy/readme.md

 ### Recommendation
 The system will automatically generate recommended actions based on the quarantine area’s data for users to execute.
-The actions such as arranging rooms for new quarantine persons, sending a notification for new quarantine persons, or for those who are complete.
+The actions such as arranging rooms for new quarantined persons, sending a notification for new quarantined persons, or for those who are complete.

 <br/>